griffithlab/VAtools/docs/install.rst

 Install
 =======

-The VCF Annotation Tools suite is written for Linux and Mac OS X.
+The VAtools suite is written for Linux and Mac OS X.
 If you are using Windows you will need to set up a Linux environment, for example by setting up a virtual machine.

-VCF Annotation Tools requires Python 3.5.
+VAtools requires Python 3.5.
 Before running any installation steps, check the Python version installed on your system:

 .. code-block:: none